Tilt by Dai Vernon

 Key features

-Creates a convincing illusion of a card vanishing into the middle of the deck
+Creates the illusion of a card vanishing into the middle of the deck while secretly controlling it

-Suitable for both beginners and those refining their technique
+Suitable for both beginners and advanced magicians with practice requirements

 Pros